jerch/node-sixel/README.md

 ### References

 While being quite common in the DEC ecosystem in the 80s (even used for printer protocols), SIXEL references are very limited these days.
 The closest to a specification we have can be found in the Video Systems Reference Manual ([DEC STD 070](http://www.bitsavers.org/pdf/dec/standards/EL-SM070-00_DEC_STD_070_Video_Systems_Reference_Manual_Dec91.pdf#page=908), p.
 908-933).
 Also see [Sixel Graphics](https://www.vt100.net/docs/vt3xx-gp/chapter14.html) on vt100.net, which gives a quick overview.
-For implementation this old usenet article "[All About SIXELs](https://www.digiater.nl/openvms/decus/vax90b1/krypton-nasa/all-about-sixels.text)" was very helpful.
+For implementation the old usenet article "[All About SIXELs](https://www.digiater.nl/openvms/decus/vax90b1/krypton-nasa/all-about-sixels.text)" was very helpful.